Quick Guide#

 • Bulletproof tests (coverage!) and documentation building (look up Sphinx warnings).

-• Bump version of your package (poetry version patch/minor/major).
+• Bump version of your package (uv version --bump patch/minor/major).

 • Update HISTORY.md, beware of strict Markdown compliance.

-• Commit/Push, merge into main/master if you were on a secondary branch.
+• Commit/Push, merge into main if you were on a secondary branch.

 • Create release on GitHub.
 Use vx.y.z convention for the tag.